-A Louisiana (LA) quitclaim deed is a legal document that transfers real property (like a home or commercial building) to another person or entity.
-It includes information about the property, the buyer, the seller, and any other important terms and conditions of the sale.
+A Louisiana (LA) Quitclaim Deed is a legal document that transfers real property (like a home or commercial building) to another person or entity.
+It includes information about the property, the buyer (grantee or vendee), the seller (grantor or vendor), and other important terms and conditions of the transfer.

-Quitclaim deeds are sometimes incorrectly called “quick claim deed” or “quitclaim deed.”
+Quitclaim deeds are sometimes incorrectly called “quick claim deeds” or “quitclaim deeds.”

-A quit claim deed is unlike a warranty deed, which represents to the buyer that the seller warrants that he or she has all legal rights to the property—they “warrant” that there are no mortgages, liens, or questions in the title or chain of title.
+A quitclaim deed is unlike a warranty deed, where the seller warrants that they have all legal rights to the property—they “warrant” that there are no mortgages, liens, or questions in the title or chain of title.

 Important Laws & Requirements

-- Laws: CC 1839.
-Real property in Louisiana is referred to as “immovables.”
+Louisiana Civil Code Article 1839.
+Real property in Louisiana is also referred to as “immovables.”

-- Recording: The deed that transfers property is only valid as to third parties once it is filed in the parish where the immovable is located.
-To be validly recorded, provide the deed to the Clerks of Court in the parish where the property is located.
-You may need to mail in the deed, but many parishes, like Beauregard Parish, have incorporated eRecording services.
+Per Louisiana Civil Code Article 517, the deed is only valid to third parties once filed in the parish where the immovable property is.
+To be validly recorded, provide the deed to the Clerks of Court in the parish where the property is.
+You may need to mail the deed, but many parishes, like Beauregard Parish, have incorporated eRecording services.

-- Names: Louisiana allows some leeway in typos in names and spelling variations, including the use of nicknames.
-However, you should make efforts to ensure that all of this vital information is correct before you file the deed.
+Louisiana Civil Code Article 1833.
+The grantor must sign the deed in the presence of two witnesses and before a notary public.
+Names: Louisiana allows some leeway in typos in names and spelling variations, including the use of nicknames.
+However, you should ensure that all of this vital information is correct before you file the deed.

-- Property Description: A description of the property must be included in the deed.
-If property description is unclear, that could lead to a problem with the title, chain of title, or the property’s marketability.
+A property description, including the municipal ID and the address, must be included in the deed.
+If the property description is unclear, that could lead to problems with the title, chain of title, or the property’s marketability.

 How to Write & File a Quitclaim Deed in Louisiana

-Step 1: Obtain a standard quitclaim from the parish office or use an online form to start drafting your quitclaim deed.
+Obtain a Louisiana quitclaim deed form or use an online form to start drafting.